-ITP 201 Introduction to Interpreting (3) Topics include the history and evolution of the profession, terminology used in the profession, the Registry of Interpreters for the Deaf, Code of Ethics, and occupational settings and situations that are frequently used by interpreters and their clients.
+ITP 201 Introduction to Interpreting (3)

+Topics include the history and evolution of the profession, terminology used in the profession, the National Association of the Deaf/Registry of Interpreters for the Deaf Code of Ethics, and occupational settings and situations that are frequently used by interpreters and their clients.
+Taken concurrently with ASL 200.